0xDonPepe/crecimientoHack/README.md

 By implementing this approach, we can optimize capital efficiency within decentralized governance frameworks, fostering a more dynamic and robust ecosystem that benefits all stakeholders.

+architecture:
+** The lockTokenCollateralVotingVault controls the emition of the stablecoin.
+** The lockTokenCollateralVotingVault creates individual smartAccounts that hold the collateral governance tokens in order to be able to delegate them correctly.

 <img width="1007" alt="image" src="https://github.com/user-attachments/assets/95caf142-58c3-45f7-8b9c-aaec3524492e">